clintharris/IDBSideSync/NOTES.md

 0  1  2  0  1  2 0  1  2  0  1  2  0  1  2 0  1  2  0  1  2  0  1  2 0  1  2
 ```

 For an over-simplified example, a "time" (in base-3) like 120 becomes "120".
-So first you'd use '1' to get a node, then '2' to get a node, then '0' to get the last node.
+So first you'd use '1' to get the first
+node, then '2' to get the next node, and finally '0' to get the last node.

-> Node that that the minutes could use any base (e.g., it could be in hex) as long as the individual characters in the stringified version of a key can be sorted (which is a key part of the `merkle.js:diff()` function).
+> Note: the minutes could use any base (e.g., it could be in hex) as long as the individual characters in the

-To state the obvious: as time elapses, this value increases--which is important to note because this is why it's possible to "walk" the nodes of the tree from "further back in time" to "more recent in time."
-And being able to navigate the tree chronologically like that is necessary if you want to efficiently find the most recent message time when two trees were equal.
+> stringified version of a key can be sorted/ordered (which is a key part of the `merkle.js:diff()` function).

+It's important that whatever number system is used for the keys (e.g., base-10, base-16, etc.), the "stringified"
+version of the keys should naturally sort in the same order as the times they represent.
+In other words, when the keys
+are converted to strings, it should be possible to sort them chronologically.

+If each "step" (i.e., character) in the tree path uses a characters system where and "smaller" values represent
+older times and "greater" represents more recent times, then the overall merkle tree will be ordered and it's possible
+to more efficiently find the last time when two trees were "equal."

 If time starts at t₀ (000), then the path to the first time is the branch furthest to the right.
-As the integer for time increases, you're basically moving from left to right.
-Use the diagram above to walk through each of the paths for the following sequence of time (which is basically counting up in base-3):
+As the integer for time
+increases, you're basically moving from left to right.
+Use the diagram above to walk through each of the paths for the
+following sequence of time (which is basically counting up in base-3):

   - t₀ = 000
   - t₁ = 001